 The College of Medicine is internationally regarded for its illustrious legacy of training students to become competent and compassionate physicians who provide health care in medically underserved communities at home and abroad.
 The College is a national leader in studying health disparities among people of color and is one of America's top institutions for training women surgeons.
 The Howard University Health Sciences division includes the Howard University Hospital and the Colleges of Dentistry, Pharmacy, and as well as Nursing and Allied Health Sciences.

-For more than 140 years, the Howard University School of Law has served as an advocate for social justice and as an architect of social change.
+For more than 150 years, the Howard University School of Law has served as an advocate for social justice and as an architect of social change.
 It has produced more than 4,000 social engineers including the first African-American Supreme Court Justice, noted legislators, civil rights attorneys, mayors and public officials across the United States.
-In 2012, the Law School was ranked among the top 20 public service schools by National Jurist magazine.
+It is the No. 1 law school for African Americans ranked by preLaw magazine.